Emergence of Periodic Potential for Point Defects in a 2D Hexagonal Colloidal Lattice: INTRODUCTION

-Can theoretical analysis provide further insight?
-A stochastic dynamical framework, termed "evolution mechanics," has recently been proposed \cite{Ao_2005} and applied across diverse fields including physics, biology, medicine and artificial intelligence \cite{kwon_structure_2005, Yin_2006, ao_existence_2007, Ao_2008, Kwon_2011, Yuan_2012, shi_relation_2012, Ao_dynamical_2013, Tang_2013, Mayian_2013, XiongXia_2023}.
-This framework describes the time evolution of a system using equations of motion for generic variables, analogous to how Langevin equations describe stochastic trajectories in state space within statistical physics.
-The formalism can be decomposed into two dynamical components governed by a general stochastic potential: a dissipative component, determined by the diffusion matrix of the underlying generalized Brownian motion, and a transverse component that conserves the value of this potential.
-An equivalent Fokker-Planck equation can be derived, whose steady state (when it exists) follows a Boltzmann-Gibbs-like distribution for the stochastic potential \cite{Yin_2006, Ao_2008}.
-Crucially, the transverse component can prevent the system from reaching thermal equilibrium, leading instead to nonequilibrium steady states that violate detailed balance.
+Theoretically, a framework for stochastic dynamics termed ``evolution mechanics'' as proposed in \cite{Ao_2005}, has been applied across diverse fields including physics, biology, medicine and artificial intelligence \cite{kwon_structure_2005, Yin_2006, ao_existence_2007, Ao_2008, Kwon_2011, Yuan_2012, shi_relation_2012, Ao_dynamical_2013, Tang_2013, Mayian_2013, XiongXia_2023}.
+The formalism describes the time evolution of a complex system using equations of motion of generic variables, analogous to the Langevin equations in statistical physics for stochastic trajectories in the phase space.
+The formalism can be decomposed into two dynamical components under a general stochastic potential: a dissipative component, determined by the diffusion matrix of the underlying generalized Brownian motion, and a transverse component that conserves the ``energy'' of the potential.
+An equivalent Fokker-Planck equation can be derived, whose steady state (when it exists) follows a Boltzmann-Gibbs-like distribution shaped by the stochastic potential \cite{Yin_2006, Ao_2008}.

-In this work, we demonstrate that these experimental trajectories indeed harbor rich dynamical information.
-By applying the evolution mechanics framework, we infer a stochastic potential landscape directly from the trajectory data.
-This potential reveals energy differences between local minima that align with experimental observations, and yields an activation energy for point-defect dynamics on the order of $10^{-3}$ to $10^{-2}$ times the crystal binding energy, consistent with prior estimates for this system \cite{Pertsinidis_2005}.
-We also identify signatures of nonequilibrium dynamics in the case of di-vacancy, analogous to the behavior observed experimentally for di-interstitial \cite{kim_dynamical_2020}.
-For di-interstitial itself, however, the limited data volume (only one-tenth of that for vacancy) precludes a definitive observation of such effects.
-All presented results are obtained from the analysis of individual trajectories corresponding to four distinct types of point defects.
+In this work, we demonstrate that the aforementioned motion data contain rich dynamical signatures amenable to quantitative extraction.
+Under the evolution mechanics framework, we infer the stochastic potential landscape directly from the trajectory data.
+It uncovers energy differences between local minima that align with experimental observations, and yields an activation energy for point-defect dynamics on the order of $10^{-3}$ to $10^{-2}$ times the crystal binding energy, consistent with prior estimates for this system \cite{Pertsinidis_2005}.
+Significant results are obtained from the analysis of individual trajectories corresponding to four distinct types of point defects.